Aim of the internship in Health Service Psychology

 Interns provide primary clinical supervision for practicum students during the spring semester.
 The task of balancing client welfare with responsibility for facilitating growth in the supervisee is a highly complex task.
 Thus, supervision is introduced after interns are familiar with the UCS.

-The UCS is committed to recruiting and maintaining a diverse staff in order to provide a rich training environment.
-We have incorporated a staff diverse in the intersections of race, ethnicity, national origin, sexual orientation, religion and spirituality, age, language, and gender.
+University Counseling Service (UCS) is committed to recruiting and retaining a diverse staff in order to provide a rich training environment.
+We have incorporated a staff diverse in the intersections of race, ethnicity, national origin, sexual orientation, religion and spirituality, age, language, ability status, and gender identity.

-The UCS has a long history of working to incorporate multicultural awareness.
+UCS has a long history of working to incorporate multicultural awareness.
 We have integrated multicultural training within the intern curriculum and have included cultural competency in the performance criteria for all clinical staff.
-The UCS has offered services in Spanish for over 30 years.
-We currently offer services in Spanish and Mandarin, in addition to English.
+We currently offer services in Korean and Mandarin, in addition to English.

 We define cultural diversity as personal or social identities based in cultural, individual, group, or role differences including, but not limited to, those based on race, ethnicity, age, sexual orientation, mental health status, relational and family status, religion, spirituality, language, nationality, citizenship status, social class, economic status, veteran status, disability and ability, gender identity and expression, body type and size, as well as diverse ideas, values, and lifestyles.